Tag Archives: christian dior diorissimo

 The crystal bottle with brass stopper is kind of confusing: the front label looks white with dove grey details but it looks kind of pink, too.
 In any case, it’s the travel flacon containing the eau de parfum of Miss Dior (if we assume the front label is white) or Diorissimo (if we think it’s pink).

-There’s also Pierre Balmain Ivoire de Balmain, another floral chypre fragrance, was created by Francis Camail and Michel Hy and launched in 1980.
+There’s also Pierre Balmain Ivoire de Balmain, another floral chypre fragrance: it was created by Francis Camail and Michel Hy, and launched in 1980.
 The white bottle was designed by Pierre Dinand.

 Half hidden in one corner, there’s also Halston, housed in the Elsa Peretti-designed bottle.
 This creation by Bernard Chant was launched in 1975.